 Schools, classrooms, universities and lecture theatres can be GREAT places for potential conflict in a story, but too often they’re brought in simply so a load of exposition can be dumped on the audience for some reason.
 See also number 10 on this list.
 Hide that exposition SKILFULLY, don’t hit us over the head with it.
 MORE: How Does Exposition Work?
 9 Common Exposition Questions Answered

 How To Improve Your Writing CRAFT!

 We all know format is the LEAST of our problems … but *how* do we improve our writing craft??
-My new course with LondonSWF, THE CRAFT CRASH COURSE runs at Ealing Studios, London.
+My new course with LondonSWF, The Fundamentals of Screenwriting, runs at Ealing Studios, London.
 Over two days, we will put writing craft under the microscope & you will learn tricks to elevate your writing to the NEXT LEVEL.
 Don’t miss out!